Results October 2020: PHHT Results 11 October 2020

 DESCRIPTIONS OF DIVISIONS OFFERED, ENTRY DATES & DEADLINES

-If you need to scratch for any reason, please contact the temporary Event Secretary, Kathy Feehery, by e-mail ([email protected]).
+If you need to scratch for any reason, please contact our fantastic new Event Secretary, Melissa Alaimo, ([email protected]).

 Diagrams and Maps